grayhatpk/university-assingments/README.md

 # university-assingments
-This repository includes the projects I did in the university Assingments
+This repository includes the projects I did in the University